sudocrystal/scc-compsci/141/day-by-day/day15.md

   - java.awt.Point
     - groups data together (here: x and y)
     - using an object
-    - Objects are pass by reference
+    - Objects are pass by reference like arrays
   - Make our own Point Class
     - fields
       - Show the difference between _class_/_object_ and explain _state_ using the debugger